 It’s important to remember that even at slower speeds, Starlink's internet service is designed to be faster and have lower latency than most other satellite internet providers.

-When working at its best, Starlink offers a fast, low-latency internet experience better than any other satellite internet provider.
-But as a Starlink Standard customer, you might sometimes experience slower speeds and data type deprioritization based on the network's overall demands and your location on the Starlink coverage map.
+When working at its best, Starlink offers a fast, low-latency internet experience that is better than any other satellite internet provider.
+But as a Starlink Residential customer, you might sometimes experience slower speeds and data type deprioritization based on the network’s overall demands and your location on the Starlink coverage map.

 Starlink plans don’t have a hard data limit.
-Standard plan customers get speeds up to 150 Mbps unless they use more data than the average Starlink customer.
+Residential plan customers get speeds up to 220 Mbps unless they use more data than the average Starlink customer.
 It’s not clear where that benchmark is or how much slower your internet experience might become.

 But if you want more data, Starlink is not the only game in town.
 Viasat also offers unlimited data (technically, it has a soft cap) with its flagship plan, with download speeds of up to 150Mbps.
 Your speed will vary depending on your location.